Frequently Asked Questions

 In order for customers to receive this benefit, their vessels must meet at least one of the following requirements:

-Partaking in the recognition program is optional.
-All interested vessels must request participation and deliver documentation which supports the environmental efficiency rating to the following email: firstname.lastname@example.org at least 96 hours prior to the vessel’s arrival at Canal waters.
+Participation is optional.
+Interested vessel must request participation and deliver documentation, which supports the environmental efficiency rating at least 96 hours prior to the vessel’s arrival to Canal waters to the following email: email@example.com.

-The ACP may request additional information in order to verify compliance with the requirements established for each level.
-Participating vessels shall have available a copy of the required documentation in case it is requested during the inspection process.
+The Panama Canal may request additional information in order to verify compliance with the requirements established for each level.
+Participating vessels shall have available a copy of the required documentation in case it is requested during the evaluation process.

 The EEDI reference line is defined on Regulation 21 of MARPOL Annex VI, taking into account Resolution MEPC.
 203(62), Resolution MEPC.215 (63) Resolution MEPC.245 (66) and Resolution MEPC.254 (67).